web-platform-tests/wpt/CONTRIBUTING.md

 contribution prepared by the W3C shall be solely owned by the W3C.

-You state, to the best of your knowledge, that you, or the company you represent, have all rights necessary to contribute the Materials.
+You state, to the best of your knowledge, that you, or the company you represent, have all rights necessary to contribute the materials.

 W3C will retain attribution of initial authorship to you.
 The W3C makes no a-priori commitment to support or distribute contributions.